hth313/ladybug/doc/differences.rst

 The window display only provides for moving a full window at a time, not by single digits which is also available on the HP-16C.

-The keyboard layout to do this does not require shift keys, which makes it somewhat easier to work with windows with Ladybug, compared to the HP-16C.
+The keyboard layout to do this does not require pressing a shift key, which makes it somewhat easier to work with windows with Ladybug, compared to the HP-16C.

 .. index:: operations; double precision, double precision